-This engine has been factory adjusted to maintain satisfactory starting, and durability performance up to 335 m (1,100 ft.) above sea level (ASL) (96.0 kPa).
-To maintain proper engine operation above 335 m (1,100 ft.)
+This engine has been factory adjusted to maintain satisfactory starting and durability performance up to 335 m (1,100 ft.) above sea level (ASL) (96.0 kPa).
+To maintain proper engine operation and emission compliance above 335 m (1,100 ft.)
 ASL the carburetor may need to be adjusted by an authorized service dealer.